-The WP4 aims to support Member States on the implementation of new or innovative policies and practices for empowerment, health promotion and prevention, management of chronic diseases and multimorbidity.
+WP4 has the aim of supporting Member States with respect to the implementation of new or innovative policies and practices that further empowerment, health promotion and prevention, and the management of chronic diseases and multimorbidity.

-To achieve this goal, a Governing Board will be created and 17 action plans derived from 17 policy dialogues on different topics will be elaborated.
-A report will also be made including an analysis on the integration in national policies an sustainability of CHRODIS proposals beyond 2020, and a Consensus Statement concerning the EU added value of cross-country collaboration in the field of chronic diseases.
+To achieve this goal, a Governing Board will be assembled and 17 action plans will be developed based upon 17 policy dialogues on different topics.
+A report will also be produced, including an analysis regarding the sustainability and integration into national policies of CHRODIS proposals beyond 2020, as well as a Consensus Statement concerning the EU added value of cross-country collaboration in the field of chronic diseases.

-- May 2018 – Terms of reference and operating procedure approved in the first meeting of the Governing Board
+- May 2018 – The terms of reference and operating procedures are to be approved at the first meeting of the Governing Board

 - February/May 2018 – First Governing Board meeting